These instructions apply to liquid and comb honey only, not processed honey, which has all the requirements of processed food.

 All labeling must be truthful and accurate.
 Food standards must not be violated.

-The US Grade is required on honey labels.
-Grade is primarily moisture; Grade A = 18.6% moisture and freedom from defects (no foreign material) if filtered.
+The US Grade is voluntary on honey labels, offered as a fee for service by the U.S. Department of Agriculture's Agricultural Marketing Service.
+Grade is primarily moisture and color; Grade A = 18.6% moisture and freedom from defects (no foreign material) if filtered.
+If a Grade is used, the Grade must be accurate and must declare the country of origin.

 Many products have exemptions or further requirements to the above label regulations.